vapor-ware/synse-server/proposals/v3/api.md

 view of what exists in the system.
 Scan info can be filtered to show only those devices which match a set of provided tags.

-The scan results are sorted by device id.
+By default, scan results are sorted by device id.
+The `sort` query parameter can be used to modify the sort behavior.

 #### Query Parameters